 Current or Recent News

-We also have print volumes indexing historical newspapers, allowing you to look up a keyword or subject and see on what dates articles were published relating to it.
-Armed with the date and page number, you can then find the microfilm of the newspaper (by looking in the UGA Unified Newspaper Database or GIL catalog) and go directly to the relevant article.
+We also have print volumes indexing historical newspapers, allowing you to look up a keyword or subject and determine on what specific dates articles were published relating to that subject.
+Armed with the date and page number, you can then find the call number for the microfilm of the newspaper (by looking in the UGA Unified Newspaper Database or GIL catalog) and go to the microfilm to find the relevant article.

 FIND INFORMATION ABOUT NEWSPAPERS

 Looking for information about a newspaper, its circulation, history, or parent company?
-Try the following sources:
+Try the following database: